-3. All surfaces are being sanitized throughout the day.
-Therapists are disinfecting their offices between client visits.
+– All surfaces are sanitized throughout the day.
+Therapists disinfect their offices between client visits.

-5. Employees are screened for illness prior to the start day.
+– Employees are screened for illness prior to start of day.

-Have you had a fever, a cough, or a rash within the last 14 days?
+Have you had a fever, cough, or rash within the last 14 days?

-If you have a temperature or answer yes to any one the questions above, telephone therapy is offered to client (if insurance approves) or reschedule appointment.
+If you have a temperature or answer yes to any one of the questions above, the appointment will be canceled and rescheduled or done via telephone session, if insurance approves.

 A team of dedicated professional counselors operates out of offices in Escanaba and Marquette.
 Our Counselors help people recover as they struggle with stress, grief, depression, anxiety, mental illness and addiction.